rafaelromao/qmk_firmware/users/rafaelromao/docs/navigation.md

 # rafaelromao's keyboard layout

 ## Navigation and Mouse
+The Navigation and Mouse layer can be activated holding the outer left and right thumb keys, respectively.
 ![img](https://i.imgur.com/Qaef03m.png)

 ## Navigation
-- The Navigation layer is activated while holding the outer left thumb key.
 - It gives access to [one-shot mods](modifiers.md), along with tab and esc, in the left side and VIM style navigation, along with page navigation, insert, delete, home, end and enter, in the right side.
 - In VIM, navigation with hjkl should be ignored in favor of the navigation with the fingers in the home position, using the navigation layer.
     - For that to work better, hjkl should be disabled in normal and visual modes: